Beyond cognacy: Materials and Methods

 \subsubsection{Phylogenetic inference}

 We performed phylogenetic inference using \emph{raxml-ng} \citep{kozlov2019raxml}, which implements maximum-likelihood estimation.
-The GTR+G model (generalized time-reversible model with gamma-distributed rates) was used for all analyses.
+The BIN+G model (binary substitution model with gamma-distributed rates) was used for all analyses.
 This means that gain rates and loss rates can be different, and that the mutation rates of the different characters can differ but are drawn from the same gamma distribution.
 The parameters of this distribution are estimated from the data.

-Using the standard settings of \emph{raxml-ng}, 20 maximum likelihood tree searches were performed, ten of them starting from random trees and ten from maximum-parsimony trees.
+Version 2.0.2 of \emph{raxml-ng} was used in its adaptive mode, where the number of starting trees (both random and maximum-parsimony trees) is chosen automatically based on the predicted difficulty of the character matrix.
+All tree searches were run with a fixed random seed.
 The tree with the highest likelihood was chosen as the final result.